onyx-and-iris/voicemeeter-compact/README.md

 ## TOML Files

 This is how your files should be organised.
-Wherever your `__main__.py` file is located (after install this can be any location), `config` and `profiles` directories should be in the same location.
+Wherever your `__main__.py` file is located (after install this can be any location), `configs` should be in the same location.
-Regarding profiles, a directory for each kind should hold the profile files and in each there can be any number of config files.
-Example, a config for streaming, a config for general listening/movie watching or any other type of config.
+Directly inside of configs directory you may place an app.toml, vban.toml and a directory for each kind.
+Inside each kind directory you may place as many custom toml configurations as you wish.

 .